Tuesday, 3 January 2017

 Photo By: Mr Jamal Shahid (Dawn - 21.07.2015.)

-However, an article in wikipedia claimss this stupa was built during the reign of Kanishka (128 - 151 AD) and was discovered in 1808 by Mountstuart Elphinstone.
-It also mentions it be plundered by Jean Baptise Ventura in 1830 and also informs about some restoration work in 1891 by the British Indian Army and Raja Usman being the architect.
+However, an article on Wikipedia claims that this stupa was built during the reign of Kanishka (128–151 AD) and was discovered in 1808 by Mountstuart Elphinstone.
+It also mentions that it was plundered by Jean-Baptiste Ventura in 1830 and informs us about some restoration work carried out in 1891 by the British Indian Army, with Raja Usman being the architect.

 Relics found in the Stupa of Mankia.
 (Wikipedia)

-It is quite visible from the above pictures that the stupa is in a bad shape and crumbling fast.
-If no repair is done soon, its condition will further deteriorate.
-The most disturbing aspect is encroachment from all sides.
-Now it is surrounded on three sides by very closely built shops and houses.
-That is also affecting the view very badly.
-It is an archaeological treasure but it is clear that we do not value it.
+It is quite evident from the above pictures that the stupa is in a bad shape and is crumbling rapidly.
+If no repair work is undertaken soon, its condition will deteriorate further.
+The most disturbing aspect is the encroachment from all sides.
+It is now surrounded on three sides by closely built shops and houses, which also severely affects its visual appeal.
+This stupa is an archaeological treasure, but it is clear that we do not value it as we should.

 Tariq Amir